Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 Cloud Providers and BSI C5

-Major cloud providers like Azure, GCP, and AWS have BSI C5 attestations.
-But that’s not enough to claim that using them makes you compliant—quite the opposite.
-Because of the shared responsibility model, you still need to implement the right controls and operate them correctly.
+Major cloud providers like Azure, GCP, and AWS hold BSI C5 attestations.
+But that’s not enough to claim that using them makes you compliant — quite the opposite.
+Because of the shared responsibility model, you still need to implement the corresponding user-side controls and operate them correctly.
 Only then can you be C5-compliant.

 Azure migration and GCP migration must consider BSI C5.
-An Azure Landing Zone and a GCP Landing Zone should incorporate BSI C5 controls.
-The Cloud Adoption Framework for Azure helps with this.
+An Azure Landing Zone and a GCP Landing Zone should incorporate BSI C5 controls from day one.
+The Cloud Adoption Framework helps with this.

 Insight42 BSI C5 Services